Viktor Astafyev: Literary career

 In 1981 the first edition of The Complete Astafyev in 4 volumes came out.
 By this time he had bought a house in his native Ovsyanka and moved with his family to Krasnoyarsk.
-The first TV documentary (by director M. Litvyakov) "Viktor Astafyev" was shown in 1983.
+The first TV documentary (directed by Mikhail Litvyakov) "Viktor Astafyev" was shown in 1983.
 By 1984 four films based on his work had been produced, including Falling Stars by Igor Talankin and Arkady Sirenko's Born Twice, the latter featuring Astafyev as a scriptwriter.
 Great resonance had his novel Sad Detective (1986), as well as a set of 1987 short stories, including the controversial "The Catching of Cudgeons in Georgia".
 In 1988–1989 Astafyev visited France (where his Sad Detective was published), Bulgaria (to oversee his 1966 short novel The Theft being screened) and Greece and took part in the 1989 Congress of People's Deputies of the Soviet Union.
 The epic novel The Cursed and the Slain (Proklyaty i Ubity, books 1 and 2, 1992–1993) brought Astafyev The State Prize of the Russian Federation in May 1996.
 The same month the Russian President Boris Yeltsin visited Ovsyanka to meet Astafyev.
 In 1998 the 15-volumes Krasnoyarsk edition of The Complete Astafyev was published.

 Astafyev's last years were not happy ones.
 In 2000 he suffered a stroke.
 Not long before his death Astafyev wrote his last words: "I entered a world that was kind and open and I loved it wholeheartedly.
 I leave a world that is alien, evil and vile and I have nothing to say to all of you by way of farewells."
 Viktor Astafyev died on 29 November 2001, in Krasnoyarsk.
 He was buried in his native Ovsyanka.